robinvanuden/to-bits/README.md

 **Race Against Time:**
 The clock is ticking, and victory goes to the player_id with the highest kill count when time expires.
-Keep an eye on the countdown timer as you engage in intense firefights, strategize with your chosen weapons, and outsmart your opponents.
+Keep an eye on the countdown timer as you engage in intense firefights, strategise with your chosen weapons, and outsmart your opponents.
 It's not just about surviving; it's about dominating the arena within the allotted time frame.